CenterBLC/N1904/docs/features/morph.md

 For detailed information on how to decode the feature values, see [biblicalhumanities/Nestle1904/morph/parsing.txt](https://github.com/biblicalhumanities/Nestle1904/blob/master/morph/parsing.txt).

+The morph tags can also be decoded using the following [decoder](SP-Morph-decode.html).

 This feature enables selection based on a wide range of grammatical properties.
 For example, to find all Attic words, you can use the following snippet, which utilizes a regular expression:

 ```python